rekhaDevs/samagragovernance.in/src/pages/partners/index.md

     videoUrl: 'https://www.youtube.com/embed/IwDQv3Yt5wI'
 partners:
   - description: >-
-      The Chief Minister’s Good Governance Associates (CMGGA) Programme is a partnership between the Government of Haryana and Ashoka University, designed and managed by Samagra.
-    image: /img/Ashoka.jpg
-  - description: >-
       ADAPT is a partnership between the Government of Odisha, Bill & Melinda Gates Foundation and Samagra.
     image: /img/BMGF_Logo.jpg